saulosjoseph/movies-ms/README.md

 ## Documentation

-Swagger doc on route /api of movies service
+Swagger doc on route /api of movies and avaliation service

 ## Support